 NOTE 7: Network federation is currently defined in TS 28.538 [257], TS 23.558 [52] and allows MNOs to share edge computing resources.

+non-3GPP sensing result: processed non-3GPP sensing data requested by a service consumer.

+non-3GPP sensing station: a device capable of emitting and/or receiving non-3GPP radio signals specified in IEEE 802.11bf [201] that can result in acquisition of non-3GPP sensing data.

+NOTE 8: The non-3GPP sensing station can be owned, operated and deployed by the network operator or its business partner.

-non-3GPP sensing station: a device capable of emitting and/or receiving radio signals that can result in acquisition of sensing data.Personal Data: any information relating to a user or subscriber that can be used to, either directly or indirectly, identify that user or subscriber, or to distinguish that user or subscriber from others.
+Personal Data: any information relating to a user or subscriber that can be used to, either directly or indirectly, identify that user or subscriber, or to distinguish that user or subscriber from others.

 Sensing target density: total number of objects to be sensed per geographic area.
 It is a measure of how many objects the 3GPP system can detect, identify and/or track within a target sensing area.